AR4152/health_rag/README.md

 ## Quick Start

-First, you'll need to install the [mlhub](https://github.com/mlhubber/mlhub) package and [health_rag](https://github.com/ar4152/health_rag), then and configure them.
+First, you'll need to install the [mlhub](https://github.com/mlhubber/mlhub) package and [health_rag](https://github.com/ar4152/health_rag), then configure them.
 This process may take some time depending on your system and internet speed.

 ```bash
 # Install and configure mlhub